boolean-uk/react-address-book-part-2/README.md

 - The [requirements outlined in part 1](https://github.com/boolean-uk/react-address-book-part-1/tree/main#requirements) are the minimum requirements for this exercise.
 - Your application must match your plan.
 If you need to deviate, you must update your plan.
+- Navigation **must** be done using routes, not conditional rendering

 ## Extensions